rpbouman/huey/README.md

 ![image](https://github.com/user-attachments/assets/5f2acd6e-3ac1-4702-b204-7737fbc9a8f0)

-When the elements or element indices derivations are applied to multiple, independent attributes, then they are unrolled independently, in order of appearance on the axis.
+When the elements or element indices derived attributes are applied to multiple, independent attributes, then they are unrolled independently, in order of appearance on the axis.

 Arrays also support a collection of "array statistics":

 ![image](https://github.com/user-attachments/assets/f9230a17-339d-4598-b8e5-3b92f851b395)

-Array statistics are special derivations that calculate an aggregate value over the array's elements.
+Array statistics are special derived attributes that calculate an aggregate value over the array's elements.

 ### Maps